Overview of Naturalization

 - Lack of good moral character

 - Failure to pay taxes

 - Failure to pay child support or alimony

 - Affiliations with terrorist organizations, smugglers, prostitution, or gambling

 It is important to ensure that you qualify before proceeding with a naturalization case.
 In certain situations, such as where more than two crimes have been committed, the applicant might put themselves in jeopardy of removal (deportation).
 Another requirement that must be met is registration for selective service.
-Men with lawful permanent resident status between the ages of 18 to 26 are required to register for selective service.
+Men with lawful permanent resident status between the ages of 18 to 26 are required to register with the selective service.
 If they do not, their application for naturalization may be delayed.